tamarin-prover/tamarin-prover/manual/src/008_modeling-issues.md

 ### Exists lemma ###
-Imagine that you forgot in the setup the agent state fact for the receiver `AgSt($R,~k)` as follows:
+Imagine that in the setup rule you forgot the agent state fact for the receiver `AgSt($R,~k)` as follows:

 ~~~~ {.tamarin slice="code/FirstTimeUser_Error1.spthy" lower=16 upper=20}